antonioleal/myslackbuilds/0/README.md

-## Zero Scripts Setup
+## The Zero Scripts Setup

 *This folder contains a simple set of Slackware auxiliary scripts, so called zero ("0") scripts, it presents, in fact, one possible setup for you to collaborate with SlackBuilds.org*

+Why the "0"?
+Because it is very useful when you type 0 and press TAB to see what operations you can make in this environment *and* does not interfere with any other program in your Slackware box.
+Nice and tidy..

 ---

 ### Setup
-In order to use these scripts the following setup is required:
+In order to use these environment the following setup is required:

 * Install the package `sbo-maintainer-tools` available from SlackBuilds.org

+* Install the package `meld` available from SlackBuilds.org

-* You must setup a *wokspace* folder where your slackbuilds will be stored whera a folder called "myslackbuilds" should exist.
-Inside it you must follow strictly the organization of categories from SlackBuilds.org.
+* You must setup a *wokspace* folder where your slackbuilds will be stored, where a sub-folder called "myslackbuilds" should exist.
+Inside it, you must follow strictly the organization of categories from SlackBuilds.org.
 >For example: The **plus42.SlackBuild** and all associated files, *.info, desc, etc.. are stored at `academic/plus42`, so your folder for this SlackBuild should be:
 > `/home/{username}/slackware-builds/myslackbuilds/academic/plus42`

-* If you placed your *worspace* in a different folder you must make a symlink called "slackware-builds" pointing at your *workspace*
+* If you placed your *worspace* in a different folder you must make a symlink called "slackware-builds" in your home dir pointing at your *workspace*

 * The zero ("0") scripts are placed in your PATH, in my case for example I add to my .bahsrc the line (*1):
 > `export PATH=$PATH:/home/antonio/slackware-builds/myslackbuilds/0`